chandran-vengatesan/JS-Memory-Card-Game/Readme.md

 JavaScript: Manages the core game logic (flipping, matching, shuffling, and scoring).

 🚀 Getting Started

 Since this is a vanilla JavaScript project, setting it up is very straightforward:

 Clone the repository:

-Bash

 git clone https://github.com/chandran-vengatesan/JS-Memory-Card-Game
-Navigate to the project directory:

-Bash

-cd JS-memory-card-game
-Open the game:
+Open the project folder on your local machine.

 Find the index.html file in the main folder.

 Double-click on it to launch the game directly in your web browser.

-📂 Folder Structure
+📂# Folder Structure

 The repository has a simple, logical structure:

 JS-memory-card-game/